 Though blood thinner drugs come with the potential for internal bleeding, the risk is outweighed by the benefit in the cases of most people with a DVT.

-An elderly person with a history of brain bleeds who’s prone to falling, for instance, is not the best candidate for blood thinner therapy.
+An elderly person with a history of brain bleeds who is also prone to falling is not be the best candidate for blood thinner therapy.

 A pulmonary embolism can lead to cardiac arrest.